 It’d been far too long since I’d seen something on that big-screen that can only be experienced at the theater.
 This is why, on a whim, my mom and I went to go see Aloha.
 (Well that, plus the fact that we both like Bradley Cooper.)
 What happens from that spur-of-the-moment decision was a fun little trip over the Pacific Ocean.

 For Brian Gilcrest (Cooper), life hasn’t gone exactly as planned.
-Once part of the military ranks, Brian retired from his duties in order to become a private military contractor.
-That proved to be a promising career, cut short when he suffered an injury that nearly killed him.
-Now suffering from nothing worse than a lingering limp, Brian returns to Hawaii for his final chance at redemption and possibly a return to his career in the private sector.
+Once part of the military ranks, Brian retires from his duties in order to become a private military contractor.
+His promising career is cut short when he suffers an injury that nearly kills him.
+Now suffering from nothing worse than a lingering limp, Brian returns to Hawaii for his chance at redemption, and possibly a return to his career in the private sector.
 While there he reconnects with his old girlfriend, Tracy (Rachel McAdams).
-Tracy is now married with a family of her own, but she’s held onto secrets for years, and now she needs to tell someone.
-Then there is Alison Ng (Emma Stone), a promising young military pilot assigned to be Brian’s liaison during the negotiations with the Hawaiian people.
-Between all of the complications that arise and facing his past, Brian discovers that more than his career may be on the line…
+Tracy is now married with a family, but she has secrets, and now she needs to tell someone.
+Then there is Alison Ng (Emma Stone), a promising young military pilot assigned as Brian’s liaison during negotiations.